-History of the MoSCoW Method
+What is the History of the MoSCoW Method?

 During his tenure at Oracle, software development expert, Dai Clegg, created the MoSCoW method.
 The technique was later donated to the Dynamic Systems Development Method (DDSM).
 Clegg initially designed MoSCoW as a prioritization framework for time-boxed projects.
 Specifically, for initiatives within releases.
 However, MoSCoW’s uses today are more broad, as the method has been adapted by various practitioners.
 A detailed account of how to use MoSCoW prioritization in its original context is outlined in the DDSM handbook.

-How MoSCoW Prioritization Works
+How Does MoSCoW Prioritization Work?